Surrogate NAS Benchmarks: Going Beyond the Limited Search Spaces of Tabular NAS Benchmarks: Motivation -- Can we do Better Than a Tabular Benchmark?

 \section{Motivation -- Can we do Better Than a Tabular Benchmark?}

-In this section, we expose an issue of tabular benchmarks that has largely gone unnoticed and go on to show that surrogate benchmarks can provide \emph{better} performance estimates than tabular benchmarks based on \emph{less} data.

-Tabular NAS benchmarks are built around a costly, exhaustive evaluation of \emph{all} possible architectures in a search space, and when a particular architecture's performance is queried, the tabular benchmark simply returns the respective table entry.
-The issue with this process is that, due to the stochasticity of SGD training, the result of evaluating the error of architecture $i$ is a random variable $X_i$, and in the table we only save the result of a single draw $x_i \sim X_i$ (or a very small number of draws we can afford to run for each architecture; existing NAS benchmarks have up to 3 runs per architecture).
+We start by motivating the use of surrogate benchmarks by exposing an issue of tabular benchmarks that has largely gone unnoticed.
+Tabular benchmarks are built around a costly, exhaustive evaluation of \emph{all} possible architectures in a search space, and when an architecture's performance is queried, the tabular benchmark simply returns the respective table entry.
+The issue with this process is that the stochasticity of mini-batch training is also reflected in the performance of an architecture~$i$, hence making it a random variable $Y_i$.
+Therefore, the table only contains results of a few draws $y_i \sim Y_i$ (existing NAS benchmarks feature up to 3 runs per architecture).
+Given the variance in these evaluations, a tabular benchmark acts as a simple estimator that assumes \emph{independent} random variables, and thus estimates the performance of an architecture based only on previous evaluations of the same architecture.
+From a machine learning perspective, knowing that similar architectures tend to yield similar performance and that the variance of individual evaluations can be high (both shown to be the case by~\cite{ying19a}), it is natural to assume that better estimators may exist.
+In the remainder of this section, we empirically verify this hypothesis and show that surrogate benchmarks can provide \emph{better} performance estimates than tabular benchmarks based on \emph{less} data.